 Figure 7.
 Life expectancy in California by race/ethnicity, 2006-2008

-Source: Burd-Sharps and Lewis, A Portrait of California, 2011 born in the United States or who have lived in the United States 15 years or more.
+Source: Burd-Sharps and Lewis, A Portrait of California, 2011 health outcomes that those born in the United States or who have lived in the United States 15 years or more.

 The Latino Health Paradox